Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experiments

 We analyze write and read phases during sequence generation.
 For a subset of prototypes, we select the most activating sequences and compute write and read routing activations for each token along the same prototype.
 This enables inspection of the internal dynamics of ProtoT, showing how sequence level information is aggregated and maintained during processing.

-To quantitatively assess the presence of disentangled and nameable concepts and the impact of polysemanticity, we introduce an extensive analysis and labeling method inspired by auto-interpretability score metrics (\cite{bricken2023monosemanticity, paulo_automatically_2024}).
+To quantitatively assess concept disentanglement and polysemanticity, we introduce an extensive analysis and labeling method inspired by auto-interpretability score metrics \cite{bricken2023monosemanticity, paulo_automatically_2024}.
 For each prototype, we collect its ten most activating sequences and extract, within each sequence, the tokens with the highest activation.
-This compact summary of prototype usage is submitted to an LLM-based evaluator (GPT-5.1), which is prompted to produce the following: \begin{itemize} \item \textbf{Theme:} the main recurrent theme identified in the most activating sentences. \item \textbf{Disentanglement score:} score between 1 and 10 that assesses how well the main theme is disentangled from other themes. \item \textbf{Main topic coverage:} count between 1 and 10 that assesses how many of the most activating sentences effectively contain the main theme. \item \textbf{Number of themes:} count between 1 and 10 that assesses how many uncorrelated themes are present in the most activating sentences (if the themes are at least 10, assign 10). \item \textbf{Explanation:} natural language explanation that describes the labeling and scoring process. \end{itemize}
+This compact summary of prototype usage is submitted to an LLM-based evaluator (GPT-5.1), which is prompted to produce 1) \textbf{Theme:} the main recurring theme identified across the most activating sentences; 2) \textbf{Scores (1--10):} a) \textbf{Disentanglement:} how clearly the main theme is separated from other themes; b) \textbf{Main topic coverage:} how many of the most activating sentences contain the main theme; and c) \textbf{Number of themes:} the count of distinct, uncorrelated themes present in the most activating sentences (if the themes are at least 10, assign 10); 3) \textbf{Explanation:} a natural-language description explaining the labeling and scoring process.
+In order to compare the potential for interpretability in ProtoT and Transformer models, we collect activations, compute the same metrics and perform the LLM-aided evaluation experiment also on the trained LLaMA model from Table~\ref{tab:scalability}, both by directly inspecting the attention heads and by training a SAE model to recover more interpretable and disentangled feature.